thenemy/Shop/README.md

 When everything will be ready I could start filling about the order

 When we create installment we have to choose the user Then we are choosing the products which we want to send Then we choose the choice of installment then we choose the address where to go, or check the existing address the type of the payment for initially price

 when we create transactions we have to choose user then products then the address
 the type of payment

 in the user table will be the button to open window for nested transactions two types installment and instance payment

 in the product table will be the button to open windows for netsted transactions two types installment and instant payment

+take account the discounts of the product when withdrawing money will be mutual exclusive , namely first discounts which is in banners if not exists which is in products